KHALYD1/DAILY-PLANET/README.md

 This is a simple React application that displays the news articles from various sources.

+Since news is part of communication that informs what is happening.
+We developed this website to keep each human informed of the chaning event, issues and characters in the world.Though it may be interesting or even entertaining, the foremost value of news is as a utility to empower the informed.

 ## Features

 * Browse news articles from different sources: Users can browse articles from various sources such as CNN, BBC, New York Times, etc.